geofflamrock/MessageR/README.md

     MessageBroker broker = new MessageBroker();

 Add a dispatcher to the broker.
-To broker messages in-process, use the `SimpleMessageDispatcher`.
+To broker messages in-process, use `MessageDispatcher`.

-    broker.AddDispatcher(new SimpleMessageDispatcher(broker));
+    broker.AddDispatcher(new MessageDispatcher(broker));

 To send a message, create a class inherited from the `Message` class and call one of `Send` or `SendAsync` on the broker.
 To send a generic payload use the generic `Message<T>` class.